icarussfalls/datavisualization/README.md

-Trading strategy was build with ML ensemble models.
+Trading strategy was built with ML ensemble models.

 This is a simple trading dashboard built with Flask and Plotly to showcase trades data and performance over time.